Managers! Is it time for a VMware health check to make sure your virtualization investment is not wasted?

 A good VMware health check documents and lists all offenders of these best practices.
 Once the report is completed you will want an action plan that road maps:

-- How zombie VMs are decommissioned to get rid of sprawl.
+- How zombie VMs are to be decommissioned to get rid of sprawl and reclaim resources.

-- How old hardware is replaced and disposed of to get rid of inefficient server hardware.
+- How old hardware will be replaced and disposed of to get rid of inefficient server hardware and improve TCO and uptime.

-- How storage, server and network systems are standardized and consolidated to reduce overall CAPEX and OPEX.
+- How storage, servers, and network systems are standardized and consolidated to reduce overall CAPEX and OPEX.
+And to make them easier to manage.

-- How VM configurations will be standardized and made more acceptable and efficient.
+- How VM configurations will be standardized and made more efficient.

-Over all, this VMware health check focuses on cleanup tasks, standardization and consolidation that will make your virtualization more efficient and help increase the return on your investment.
+Over all, this VMware health check focuses on cleanup tasks, standardization, and consolidation that will make your vSphere more efficient and help increase the return on your investment and reduce downtime.

 VMware Health Check Scripts and Services: